-The Norwegian net generation was 130,5 TWh in 2009 (142,4 TWh in 2008).
-The share of the hydro plant generation accounted for around 95,7 % of the total Norwegian net generation in 2009.
+The Norwegian net generation was 122.8 TWh in 2010 (130.5 TWh in 2009).
+The share of the hydro plant generation accounted for around 95.0 % of the total Norwegian net generation in 2010.
 This percentage shows the importance that the weather conditions have on the net generation capacity.
-2008 was a relatively wet year, while the inflow to the hydro reservoirs in Norway was below normal inflow level in 2009.
+The inflow to the hydro reservoirs in Norway was below normal inflow level in both 2009 and in 2010.